Native American Heritage Calendar - The Collegian

-Nov.
-1 TR’s Tahita Fulkerson Library will host Black Indians: The Lost Culture 11:30 a.m.-1 p.m.
-NE government professor Lisa Uhlir will lead a discussion on black Indians and the early cooperation and integration of Native and African-Americans.
-For more information, contact TR student activities at 817-515-1908.

-Nov.
-1-30 The NE Campus library will host Spirit Riders, a native American art exhibit, which will feature artworks from Suzanne Perez, Karmien Bowman and Ralph Tobin.
-The exhibit is free and open during Library hours.
+Now-Nov.
+30 The NE Campus library will host Spirit Riders, a Native American art exhibit, which will feature artworks from Suzanne Perez, Karmien Bowman and Ralph Tobin.
+The exhibit is free and open during library hours.
 For more information, call art associate professor Andrew Stalder at 817-515-6063.

 Nov.
 2 TR will host Library on the Loose noon-1:30 p.m. in TRTR Action A. Native American heritage books, videos and media will be available for instant checkout.
 For more information, contact the TR library at 817-515-1220.